 Behaviors to Keep an Eye On

-A kid with poor reading skills or who can’t perform simple mathematical equations can get anxiety and become sick when called to recite for the course or resolve an issue on the black-board.
+A child with poor reading skills or who isn’t good at simple math problems can get anxiety and become sick.
+This will happen when you ask them to recite for the course or resolve an issue on the blackboard.
 Patients with GAD may whine about stomach upset, fatigue, uneasiness, and difficulty sleeping.

-It’s possible that a young kid develops nervousness disorder following a bad experience ridiculed by classmates, a victim of bullies in school, or even making an error in front of the class.
-The signs of an anxiety disorde5r are numerous and varied.
+It’s possible that a young kid develops nervousness disorder following a bad experience.
+Classmates might ridicule them, they may be bullied in school, or even make an error in front of the class.
+The signs of an anxiety disorder are many and varied.

 A breathing exercise to help your child stay calm in social situations

-The very worst that may happen is that you can lose consciousness, and your body’s automatic rhythms take over.
-Many individuals – a very few – discover they become more stressed at first when doing any type of meditation or breathing technique.
-Therefore it’s good to remember that you are safe performing this.
+Some people discover that they become more stressed at first when doing any type of meditation or breathing technique.
+So it’s good to remember that you are safe performing these exercises.

-In case you’ve any kind of respiratory problem, you should consult with your doctor before doing any breathing practice, simply to be safe.
+If you have any kind of respiratory problem, you should consult with your doctor first.
+Explain you are going to do breathing exercises to be safe.
 In case you’ve any issues in any way, scale it down – it’s supposed to be gentle and easy.

 Breathe out gradually and steadily, and try to hold the count the same as that of your in-breath.
-When you’ve completely exhaled, pull in your stomach as you did the very first time, and lean forward just marginally.
-The Aikido yoga version of the exercise instructs you to breathe out throughout the mouth.
+When you’ve completely exhaled, pull in your stomach as you did the very first time.
+Then lean marginally forward.
+The Aikido yoga version of the exercise instructs you to breathe out through your mouth.

-Continue with this breathing pattern for several minutes, aiming to help keep your breathing rhythm smooth and steady.
+Continue with this breathing pattern for several minutes. you should be aiming to help keep your breathing rhythm smooth and steady.